theryaz/10kc-backend-challenge/README.md

 - `GET /photo/comment/:photoId` returns a paginated list of comments for a given photoId (no auth required)
 - `POST /photo/comment/:photoId/add` adds a comment to a photo for authenticated user's only
+- `DELETE /photo/:photoId` deletes the photo by id
+- `DELETE /photo/all` deletes all photos for the requesting user (just for convenience)